dukess/bsb_lan_ajax/README.md

 ## Benefits:
 - Saving flash memory for future features and functions (more than 39kB for German language and more than 150kB for multi-byte alphabets).
 You do not need Arduino Due now.
 - Modern interface (Oh, yeah)
-- More comfort expirience on mobile device.
+- More comfort experience on mobile device.
 - Easy for customization and expansion.

 ## Disadvantages: